atw1020/sente/docs/tutorial/sgf.rst

 -----------------------

 SGF files are a kind of `raw text file <https://en.wikipedia.org/wiki/Plain_text>`_ similarly to ``.py``, ``.csv`` and ``.json`` files.
-Because of this, Sente's internal file reader is capable of decoding plain text and the sgf module provides this utility in the from of the ``sgf.loads`` and ``sgf.dumps`` functions.
+Because of this, Sente's internal file reader can decode plain text, and the sgf module provides this utility in the form of the ``sgf.loads`` and ``sgf.dumps`` functions.
 This is similar to how python's built-in `json library <https://docs.python.org/3/library/json.html>`_ works.